Skip to main content

 Homeowners also may not want to undergo a major renovation and then move.

-If you plan to sell in the near future, consider the rule of thumb: don’t invest more than 25% of the property value,” said Joe Raboine, vice president of design at Belgard, a landscaping company.
+If you plan to sell in the near future, consider the rule of thumb: don’t invest more than 25% of the property value,” said Joe Raboine, vice president of design at Belgard, a hardscaping company.

 Here’s what you need to know about home improvement loans.